Article I: Name and Offices

-The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and eight (8) Directors from the general membership, one of whom shall be under the age of 35 years as a Junior Director who is within 5 years of completing professional training and meets all qualifications for membership.
+The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and eight (8) Directors from the general membership, including a Junior Director who is within 5 years of completing professional training and meets all qualifications for membership.

-The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; Executive Director; Editor of Developmental Medicine and Child Neurology journal; and the Webmaster.
+The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; Executive Director; Editor of Developmental Medicine and Child Neurology journal; and the Community Council Chair.

 Section 3.
 Election of Directors and Term of Office

 The number of Directors-at-large needed to fill open positions shall be presented to the membership by the Nominating Committee and the election held in conjunction with the Officers election.
 Directors shall be elected for three (3) year terms.
 Ex-officio non-voting members of the Board of Directors shall be appointed by the President, subject to the approval of the Board of Directors and shall serve at the discretion of the President and Board of Directors.
 Director terms and duties will adhere to the current policy manual guidelines.

 Section 4.
 Requirements for Directors

-Any candidate for office must have been a member of the ACADEMY for at least three (3) years.
+Any candidate for office must have been a Fellow Member of the ACADEMY for at least three (3) years.